EEP editors sometimes link to products to make your planning process fast and easy. We may earn a small commission if you make a purchase from a link.

 3. When in Doubt - Use “Mrs.”

 Traditionally, “Mrs.” is the most preferred way to address a widow.
 It is also more common to go with "Mrs.," since a woman is more likely to keep her married name when she becomes a widow.
 A woman becomes a widow when her husband passes away, but she is still referred to as “Mrs.,” with her husband’s last name.
 Although a widow may have lost her husband, that doesn’t mean she loses her title or drops her husband’s last name completely.
 Depending on if the widow has been remarried or other circumstances, it’s ultimately up to the widow what she decides to do, so make sure to check in and see what she prefers.
+White hand holding a pen addressing an envelope to “Mrs.” on a white table with brown twine, a cloth, some gold thread, and white carnations.

 4. Consider Using “Ms.”